Coconut milk and lentil rasam from Andhra Pradesh

 5-6 curry leaves

-Boil the toor dal with salt and water till very well cooked, in a pressure cooker or Instapot (45 minutes) is fine.
+Boil the toor dal with salt and water until very well cooked in a pressure cooker or Instapot (45 minutes is fine).
 The dal should be broken down.
 Cool and purée the dal in a small blender or with a hand blender.

-Add the coconut milk, shallots, green chilies, ginger, and turmeric and bring to a gentle simmer.
-Cook for 20 minutes till the shallots are translucent and the ginger no longer tastes raw.
+Add the coconut milk, shallots, green chillies, ginger, and turmeric and bring to a gentle simmer.
+Cook for 20 minutes till the shallots are translucent, and the ginger no longer tastes raw.
 Add water if needed.

 Take off the heat and bring the consistency of a very light soup.
 Taste and adjust salt and spice.

-To temper, heat the oil in a small pot and add the mustard seeds and cumin seeds.
-Fry on medium heat till the mustard seeds pop, about 20 seconds, and add the garlic and cook tlll they are light golden.
-Add the curry leaves, chili powder and asafortida and take off the heat immediately and pour over the rasam.
+To temper, heat the oil in a small pot and add the mustard and cumin seeds.
+Fry on medium heat until the mustard seeds pop, about 20 seconds.
+Add the garlic and cook until it is light golden.
+Add the curry leaves, chili powder, and asafoetida, and take off the heat immediately.
+Pour over the rasam.
 Mix in well.

 Serve hot in glasses topped with the cilantro garnish.